 Alitalia had warned that union backing was essential to obtain fresh funds from shareholders, which also include Italy's top two banks Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI).

 "This was a painful vote but a determined one against a company that until now has done little to fix its issues," several unions said in a joint statement, adding they hoped shareholders and the government would do everything possible to prevent decisions that could have traumatic consequences.

-Workers had repeatedly said they were unwilling to accept any further sacrifices when Alitalia's labour costs were already among the lowest among the legacy airlines in Europe.
+Workers had repeatedly said they were unwilling to accept any further sacrifices when Alitalia's labor costs were already among the lowest among the legacy airlines in Europe.

-Before privatisation in 2009, various governments disbursed 4 billion euros in cash to Alitalia, rarely requiring strong industrial strategies in return.
+Before privatization in 2009, various governments disbursed 4 billion euros in cash to Alitalia, rarely requiring strong industrial strategies in return.

 Prime Minister Paolo Gentiloni said over the weekend he understood the sacrifices workers had been asked to make but that Alitalia would not survive without the proposed cuts.

-Government ministers said in a joint statement that they were concerned about the outcome of the vote and would seek to minimise the impact on Italians and other travellers while Alitalia's shareholders decided what to do next.
+Government ministers said in a joint statement that they were concerned about the outcome of the vote and would seek to minimize the impact on Italians and other travelers while Alitalia's shareholders decided what to do next.

 Alitalia said last month it would cut 1 billion euros in costs over three years and revamp its business model for short and medium-haul flights in order to return to profit by the end of 2019.